 He attended St. John’s College in Winnipeg, served as President of the Ukrainian Student Circle and Ukrainian (Ruthenian) Canadian Teachers Association, and organized educational and cultural study programs at Strathcona School.
 He received a BA degree at the University of Manitoba (1929) then taught at Zelena School (1929-1938, founding the Ukrainian National Home at Zelena), Mink River School (1938-1939), Small Creek School (1942-1944), and Skala School (1947-1948).
 He owned a farm near Zelena School (1929-1949) which he operated part-time while teaching and also a homestead at Neville near Swift Current, Saskatchewan.
 He farmed at Zelena full-time in the late 1940s and ran a 120-hive apiary as a member of the Manitoba Honey Cooperative.

-He was Principal of Purple Bank School (1949-1953) and Happy Thought School (1953-1954).
+He was Principal of Purple Bank School (1949-1953), Happy Thought School (1953-1954), and Lloyd George School (1954-1955).
 He served as the Secretary-Treasurer for the Rural Municipality of Mossey River (1939) and he ran as an Independent candidate for Ethelbert in the 1932 provincial general election.
 He was active in promoting Ukrainian culture, writing letters to world leaders to draw their attention to atrocities occurring in Soviet Ukraine, and to newspapers including Winnipeg’s Ukrainian Voice and Canadian Farmer on various Ukrainian-Canadian themes.
 He retired to Winnipeg in 1956 and was given life membership in the Manitoba Educational Association.

 Marriage registrations, Manitoba Vital Statistics.